-Chapter 4 - Property Eligibility
+Chapter 3 - Property Eligibility

-4.01 Eligible Properties Minnesota Housing
+3.01 Eligible Properties

-In order to qualify as an eligible property for a Minnesota Housing loan, the residence must be:

-- Located in the State of Minnesota;

-- A residential property, which includes:
+To qualify as an eligible property for a Minnesota Housing loan, the residence must be located in the State of Minnesota and be a residential property, which includes:

-- A single family detached home;

-- An individual unit in a Planned Unit Development (PUD);

-- A townhome3;

-- A unit of a condominium3;

-- A manufactured home permanently affixed to a foundation and taxed as real property;

-- A duplex4;

-- A triplex5;

-- A fourplex5
+- A single family detached home; - An individual unit in a Planned Unit Development (PUD); - A townhome, for which only the portion of the real estate owned by the Borrower is eligible; - A unit of a condominium, for which only the portion of the real estate owned by the Borrower is eligible; - A manufactured home permanently affixed to a foundation and taxed as real property (refer to section 3.03 for additional requirements); - A duplex, for which the Borrower must occupy at least one unit of the property; - A triplex, for which the Borrower must occupy at least one unit of the property; - A fourplex, for which the Borrower must occupy at least one unit of the property - An internal, attached or detached accessory dwelling unit (ADU), if the Borrower occupies either the main residence or the ADU

+3.02 New Construction

-- If new construction, the residence must be at least 90 days old with an issued certificate of occupancy
+If new construction, the residence must be at least 90 days old with an issued certificate of occupancy.

-4.02 Manufactured Homes
+3.03 Manufactured Homes

-Minnesota Housing distinguishes between two types of manufactured homes:
+Minnesota Housing distinguishes between two types of manufactured homes, modular homes and mobile homes.

-- Modular Homes Homes built to state building codes and may be delivered to the site in modular sections.
-Modular homes are acceptable for home improvement financing. - Mobile Homes The homes are built on wheeled chassis, which remain a basic structural element.
-Mobile homes are acceptable for home improvement financing if they meet the following requirements: - Must be located on land owned or being purchased by the Borrower; - Must be on a permanent foundation with wheels and axles removed; - All utility connections are operable so that the home is habitable; - Unit must be assessed/taxed as real estate; - Unit being improved meets all other eligibility requirements under this Procedural Manual; and le.
+Modular homes are built to state building codes and may be delivered to the site in modular sections.
+Modular homes are acceptable for Fix Up financing.

+Mobile homes are built on wheeled chassis, which remain a basic structural element.
+Mobile homes are acceptable for Fix Up financing if they meet the following requirements:

+- Must be located on land owned or being purchased by the Borrower; - Must be on a permanent foundation with wheels and axles removed; - All utility connections are operable so that the home is habitable; - Unit must be assessed/taxed as real estate; - Unit being improved meets all other eligibility requirements under this Procedural Manual; and